“Dr. Baxter, I don’t think she’s breathing!”

 She rested her head on my shoulder.
 “I don’t think you’re a loser.
 You’re—”

-“Whose jacket is that?” asked Elena, peering over her shoulder at the drawing.
+“Whose jacket is that?” asked Elena, peering at the grisly scene.

 I heard a faint knock on my door.
 “Tessa, I know you’re awake.
 It’s one in the morning.
 Time for bed.”

-Tossing the sketchpad under my bed, I clicked off the lamp and laid my head down on the pillow.
+Tossing my biology notes in my backpack, I clicked off the lamp and laid my head down on the pillow.
 Elena snuggled up beside me.
-I drifted off to sleep, feeling her arm around my waist.
+I drifted off to sleep, thinking about my vision and the peculiar shadow.